Arthur Tedder, 1st Baron Tedder: Second World War

-Tedder oversaw the buildup of the air arm in the Western Desert and, more importantly, the development of new more effective operational and administrative policies which turned it into a highly effective force which was key to the Allied victory at the decisive Battle of El Alamein in October 1942.
+Tedder oversaw the buildup of the air arm in the Western Desert and, more importantly, the development of new, more effective, operational and administrative policies which turned it into a highly effective force which was key to the Allied victory at the decisive Battle of El Alamein in October 1942.
 One of his bombing tactics became known as the "Tedder Carpet".
 He was advanced to Knight Grand Cross of the Order of the Bath on 27 November 1942 in recognition of his services in the Middle East.

-In February 1943 Tedder took command of Mediterranean Air Command, serving under U.S. General Dwight D. Eisenhower (the theatre commander), and in that role was closely involved in the planning of the Allied invasion of Sicily and then the Allied invasion of Italy.
+In February 1943, Tedder took command of Mediterranean Air Command, serving under U.S. General Dwight D. Eisenhower (the theatre commander), and in that role was closely involved in the planning of the Allied invasion of Sicily and then the Allied invasion of Italy.
 He was awarded the American Legion of Merit on 27 August 1943 and awarded the Grand Cross of the Polish Order of Polonia Restituta on 1 October 1943.
 He went on to be Commander of Mediterranean Allied Air Forces, which took in an expanded group of air forces, in December 1943.

-When Operation Overlord—the invasion of France—came to be planned, Tedder was appointed Deputy Supreme Commander at SHAEF beneath General Eisenhower, taking up the role in January 1944.
-However he developed an antipathy towards the British General Bernard Montgomery and during the difficult Battle of Normandy and later, he was a critic of Montgomery's performance and advocated Montgomery's removal from command.
+When Operation Overlord—the invasion of France—was planned, Tedder was appointed Deputy Supreme Commander at SHAEF under General Eisenhower, taking up the role in January 1944.
+However, he developed an antipathy towards the British General Bernard Montgomery and during the difficult Battle of Normandy and later, he was a critic of Montgomery's performance and advocated Montgomery's removal from command.
 In the last year of the war, Tedder was sent to the Soviet Union to seek assistance as the Western Front came under pressure during the Battle of the Bulge.
-When the unconditional surrender of the Germans came in May 1945 Tedder signed on behalf of General Eisenhower.
+When the unconditional surrender of the Germans came in May 1945, Tedder signed on behalf of General Eisenhower.
 He was promoted to the substantive rank of Air Chief Marshal on 6 June 1945.
 Tedder was awarded the Soviet Order of Kutuzov (1st Class) on 28 August 1945 and promoted to Marshal of the Royal Air Force on 12 September 1945.